PvJScorebot/Scorebot-Core/README.md

 These are the primary components of Scorebot, collectivly called the Scorebot Engine, SBE for short.

-I am using this repository to help seperate out and manage the official Scorebot Core code as we develope and add new features.
+I am using this repository to help seperate out and manage the official Scorebot Core code as we develop and add new features.